FAQ

 Our reloading data is intended to as a guide, differences in components may mean that some loads are not possible with your components.
 There can be large variations in case volume between manufacturers.
 The type of bullet selected also has an impact on the COL. Loads should be worked up for the components that you are using.

-I am impressed with your Australian Outback branded ammo, can I please have the build specs?2021-02-24T08:59:40+00:00
+I am impressed with your ADI World Class branded ammo, can I please have the build specs?2024-10-31T04:37:15+00:00

 We receive a lot of great feedback about this ammunition but unfortunately are not able to provide the reload data for this commercial product range.
 We do have a large number of ADI Propellants that are suitable for these range of calibres, please refer to the load data in your latest ADI Worlds Class Handloaders’ Guide.